kdp1965/tinyqv-prism-lite/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

+## PRISM

+Author: Ken Pettit

+Peripheral index: 8

 ## What it does

-This is a Programmable Reconfigurable Indexed State Machine (PRISM) that executes a Verilog coded state machine that is loaded via a configuration bitstream at runtime.
+This is a Programmable Reconfigurable Indexed State Machine (PRISM) that executes a Verilog coded Mealy state machine that is loaded via a configuration bitstream at runtime.
+It supports FSM designs up to 8 states and includes controllable peripherals such as counters, communication shift register, FIFO and interrupt support.
+It also features an integrated debugger with 2 breakpoints, single-stepping and readback of state information.

 ## Block diagram
 The following is a top level diagram of the PRISM Peripheral.